Nuitka/Nuitka-website/posts/nuitka-release-0520.rst

 - Windows: Detecting the Python DLL and EXE used at compile time and preserving this information use during backend compilation.
-This should make sure we use the proper ones, and avoids hacks for specific Python variants, enhancing the support for AnaConda, WinPython, and CPython installations.
+This should make sure we use the proper ones, and avoids hacks for specific Python variants, enhancing the support for Anaconda, WinPython, and CPython installations.

 - Windows: The ``--python-debug`` flag now properly detects if the run time is supporting things and error exits if it's not available.
 For a CPython3.5